giffordlabcvr/HCV-GLUE/md/CONTRIBUTING.md

-# RABV-GLUE Contributor Guidelines
+# HCV-GLUE Contributor Guidelines

-Welcome to RABV-GLUE!
+Welcome to HCV-GLUE!
 We appreciate your interest in contributing to our project.
-By contributing, you help make RABV-GLUE a better resource for the community.
+By contributing, you help make HCV-GLUE a better resource for the community.

 ## Table of Contents